der-carnivore/BingAds-docs/BingAds/scripts/authorization.md

 >
 > The Scripts API, and documentation are subject to change.

-Regular Bing Ads authorization is handled as follows:

-- User logs into Bing Ads, using their user name or email address and password.
-- Bing Ads authenticates the user's credentials and establishes a session.
-- During the active session, the user is authorized to manage campaigns.

-Scripts are different because they may run while there is no active user session:
-- Scheduled scripts will execute periodically, independent of whether the user is logged in at the time.
-- Scripts may execute for a duration of up to 30 minutes.
-The user may log out of Bing Ads before the script run completes.

-Scripts are essentially independent entities that take campaign management actions on behalf of the user.
+Scripts run in the context of the user that is signed in to Bing Ads.
+Scripts can be executed in the script editor or scheduled to run later.
+Because scripts run asynchronously, if the user signs out of Bing Ads while a script is running, it continues running to completion.